colin-gourlay/sundown-sessions/src/content/releases/g/george-thorogood-and-the-destroyers/the-hard-stuff/index.md

 ---
 ## About

-The Hard Stuff is a release by George Thorogood & The Destroyers released in 2006-05-22.
-It has been featured on 2 Sundown Sessions shows.
-Featured tracks include Love Doctor.
+*The Hard Stuff* earns its place in the Sundown Sessions catalogue through “Love Doctor”, a selection that offers a direct route into George Thorogood & The Destroyers's work.

+Heard in the context of the full release, “Love Doctor” is an invitation to explore beyond the track featured on the show.